AreaLayer/Intra-Lightning/README.md

 ## Dependencies

-You will need a bitcoind instance to use Sensei.
+You will need a bitcoind instance to use LK

 I recommend using [Nigiri](https://nigiri.vulpem.com/) to get everything running locally.